-- d) The quorum for any Committee Meeting shall be six (6) plus one Officer (1)
+- d) The quorum for any General Meeting shall be six (6) plus one Officer (1)

-- e) Committee Meetings can/ shall be open to Full Members of the Association to observe only.
+- e) Committee Meetings can/ shall be open to Full Members of the Association.

 - CHAIRMAN.
 The chairman or the temporary chairman of any meeting shall have an ordinary vote and a casting vote in the event of a tie.
 Questions arising at committee meetings shall be decided by a majority of those present and voting.

 - TREASURER.
 The treasurer shall receive all monies; keep a proper record of receipts and payments and give the financial status of the society to each meeting of the committee.
-The treasurer shall maintain a banking account at a specified bank, in the name of the society and any withdrawals from this account shall be over the signature/s of the person/s nominated by the committee.
+The treasurer shall maintain a banking account at a specified bank, in the name of the society and any withdrawals from this account shall be over the signatures of two persons nominated by the committee.
 The treasurer shall also submit an audited income and expenditure account to the members at the AGM.

 - CHANGES.
 Any proposed changes in the rules must be notified to the members by the secretary and included in the agenda of the next AGM.
-If passed by a majority of 65% of the votes at the AGM, changes must be submitted to the Irish Kennel Club for their approval subject to affiliation.
+If passed [by increased majority of 60%+1 (tick) 75% (tick) of the votes], changes must be submitted to the Irish Kennel Club for their approval

 - DISSOLUTION.
 In the event of the association being dissolved, all cups and trophies are to be returned to donors, heirs and money given to charity.
-The Irish Kennel Club shall be the final court of appeal in all matters of dispute subject to affiliation.
+The Irish Kennel Club shall be the final court of appeal in all matters of dispute.

 - EXPULSIONS.
-Any Member who brings the club, officers or its members into disrepute on social media and the social network sites shall be considered in breach of rule no (6) and become subject to the application of same rule Seventeen (17).
+Any Member who brings the club, officers or its members into disrepute on social media and the social network sites shall be considered in breach of rule no Six (6) and become subject to the application same rule Sixteen (16).

 - ANNUAL REPORTS.
-The President, Chairman and other officers appointed by the Committee shall submit an annual report at the AGM as requested by the committee.
+The President, Chairman and other officers appointed by the Committee shall submit an annual report at the AGM if they so wish or if they are requested by the committee.